lewandy/vue-visibility/readme.md

 </template>
 ```

-## With prop :full in true, in this case you dont need get the scoped slop becouse the component only will render entirely when the user has the permission.
+## With prop :full in true, in this case you don't need get the scoped slot becouse the component only will render entirely when the user has the permission.

 ```html
 <template>